Widening I-85 Won’t Fix Traffic — It Will Waste $1.4 Billion

 The better way forward

-Instead of repeating the same mistake on I-85, North Carolina should:
+Instead of repeating the same mistake on I-85, NCDOT should:

-These are the strategies that reduce congestion for real — by giving people options.
+These are the strategies that reduce congestion for real — by giving people more space-efficient options.

 The bottom line

-Every place that has tried to build its way out of congestion has failed.
-Charlotte deserves better than another billion-dollar highway that will fill up within a few years.
+Every place that has tried to build its way out of congestion by widening roads has failed.
+Our region deserves better than another billion-dollar highway that will fill up within a few years.

-Let’s vote YES for real solutions and say no to wasteful widening.
+Let’s invest in proven solutions and say no to wasteful widening.

 Sources